 Program content

-Develop a common understanding of current global dynamics and trends, establishing a shared foundation that enables participants to align diverse perspectives and priorities.
+Develop a shared understanding of the key global dynamics and trends shaping today’s world, creating a common foundation to align diverse perspectives and priorities.

 Sessions: